TwitterDonation/webhooks/README.md

 This repository contains the code for serverless functions hosted on Firebase that are triggered by the Twitter Account Activity API and by the PayPal API.

-The bot listens for *@mentions* with the correct message formatting then makes requests using the PayPal API to transfer funds.
+The bot listens for *@mentions* with the correct message formatting then transfers funds using the PayPal API.

 ```
 firebase functions:config:set twitter.consumer_key="CONSUMER_KEY"